Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 6.5-point favorites heading into Game 1 of the Western Conference Finals against the Los Angeles Lakers at Ball Arena on Tuesday, starting at 8:30 PM ET on ESPN.
-The matchup has an over/under set at 222.5 points.
+The Denver Nuggets are 5.5-point favorites heading into Game 2 of the Western Conference Finals against the Los Angeles Lakers at Ball Arena on Thursday, starting at 8:30 PM ET on ESPN.
+The Nuggets have a 1-0 series lead.
+The matchup has an over/under of 226.5 points.

 Nuggets vs. Lakers Odds & Info